lmarinl1/HPC-Project-DNA/README.md

 ### Amino Acid Counting
 Finally there will be two outputs:
 1. The amount of proteins that there is in the given genome.
-2. A file with the conversion from the DNA to protein sequence .
+2. A file with the conversion from the DNA to amino acid sequence .

 ## Configuration and installation